raspiblitz/raspiblitz/FAQ.md

 ## Why do we need to download the blockchain and not syncing it?

-The RaspiBlitz is powered by the RaspberryPi.
+*For RaspberryPi 3:* The RaspiBlitz is powered by the RaspberryPi.
 The processing power of this SingleBoardComputer is too low to make a fast sync of the blockchain from the bitcoin peer to peer network during setup process (validation).
 To sync and index the complete blockchain could take weeks or even longer.
 Thats why the RaspiBlitz needs to download a prepared blockchain from another source.

+*For RaspberryPi 4 and above:* The RaspberryPi is now fast enough and with 2GB RAM and a SSD self syncing and validation is the new default.

 ## Is using the perpared SD card image secure?